Bawnorton/Trimica/README.md

 ```

 ## In-Code API
-Trimica provides an API for modders to
+Trimica provides an API for modders to interact with the mod and add their own features.

 ### Depending on Trimica
 View the latest version of Trimica [here](https://maven.bawnorton.com/#/releases/com/bawnorton/trimica)